Periodic audits: a whiteboard to centralize information in teams

 After sending in ideas, the group discusses the various points raised to move forward and remove blockages effectively.

-Pascal's little extra: he offers the group to do the ideation with music, to relax after a busy week!
+Pascal's little extra: he offers the group to run the ideation phase with a music background, to relax after a busy week!
 As they are connected in Live, Pascal broadcasts the songs of his choice via his smartphone.

 Pascal's Board is enriched throughout the fifteen-week training course.
 Although most of the training was done remotely, some face-to-face meetings were kept, and Klaxoon is also used at those times.
 For example, Pascal collects on a Board the photos of the face-to-face productions or the evenings at the restaurant!
 The same support is adapted to the needs of Pascal and his group.
 For example, they have added areas such as a favorite space or a mutual aid space.

 You too can try Klaxoon to integrate newcomers into your team more easily.
-See for example the template Integration course pour mettre en place un onboarding fluide et efficace, nos Icebreakers to get to know each other in a new group, or a weekly synchronization point to keep in touch.
+See for example the template Onboarding Path to run smooth and efficient onboardings, our icebreakers to get to know each other in a new group, or a weekly synchronization point to keep in touch.
 Hundreds of other ready-to-use methods and templates are available in our template library to multiply your uses and meet your needs.